vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 ![image](/assets/2024-11-09/020.png)

 The real magic happens in the **VCA** tab.
 Here, we can add "tasks."
-A task represents an action that the cam performs when something happens in the cam's view.
+A task sends an MQTT message every time a certain condition is met.
 For our project, we need two tasks, one for Lot A and one for Lot B.

 We can add or change the cam's tasks in the Configuration Manager.